PichotM/fivem-natives-completions/README.md

 - 2 -> Atom

 # Supported softwares
-Sublime Text 3 is the only coding software supported.
+Sublime Text 3, VS Code and Atom are the only coding software supported.
-A new version will be soonly released for VS Code, Atom ...